Sports Premium 2018-19

 - Increase participation in competitive sport

-What we plan to spend the fund on
+What we spent the fund on

 To improve the sports we can offer.